thequietlife/CTI-101/assets/basics.md

 * hard drive connects to the motherboard via a SATA (Serial AT Attachment) cable
 * 500GB hard drive. an example of persistent storage
 * it has a 3.5 inch spinning disk inside

+#### BIOS
+* when a computer is switched on, the BIOS checks all the parts are ready. then it tells the CPU it can get to work
 __________________